tenable/access-undenied-aws/README.md

   ]
 }
 ```
-If you do not wish to attach `SecurityAudit`, you can instead attach the updating [least-privilege
+If you do not wish to attach `SecurityAudit`, you may instead attach the updating [least-privilege
  AccessUndenied policy](#least-privilege-accessundenied-policy)
 #### Same account assets only, no SCPs

-When both the resource and the principal are in the same account as the credentials used to run AccessUndenied, and
+When both the resource and the principal are in the same account as the credentials used to run AccessUndenied and
 Service Control Policies (SCPs) do not need to be considered, it is sufficient to just run AccessUndenied with default
 credentials or a profile, and you do not need to set up any additional profiles.

 #### Cross-account assets and SCPs

-To consider assets in multiple accounts and/or SCPs in the management account, you need to set up AWS cross-account roles
+To consider assets in multiple accounts and/or SCPs in the management account, we need to set up AWS cross-account roles
-with the [same policy](#permissions) and the same role name (the default is `AccessUndeniedRole`).
+with the [same policy](#permissions) and the same name as each other (the default is `AccessUndeniedRole`)

-When setting up these roles, remember to set up the appropriate trust policy (trusting the credentials in the source
+when setting up these roles, remember to set up the appropriate trust policy (trusting the credentials in the source
-account, the one in which you're running AccessUndenied):
+account, the one you're running AccessUndenied in):

 ```json
 {